 6. See the Sunrise at Borobudur Temple in Indonesia

 You will need to begin your day in the wee hours of the morning (we woke up at 3:30am!) to catch the sunrise over Borobudur Temple, but it will be worth it.
-The UNESCO World Heritage site is set on a mountaintop in the central Java area of Indonesia, amidst volcanoes and lush forest.
+The historical UNESCO World Heritage site is set on a mountaintop in the central Java area of Indonesia, amidst volcanoes and lush forest.

 It is the world’s largest Buddhist temple, with over 500 Buddha statues scattered around the site.